SalhiiYoussef/SalhiiYoussef/README.md

 ## 👋 About Me:

-- 🚀 Hey there, I'm Youssef, a 23-year-old Data Engineer from Morocco.
+- 🚀 Hey there, I'm Youssef, a 23-year-old Data Engineer.
 I thrive in the realm of data engineering / data science, driven by a fervent passion for crafting innovative solutions.
 Welcome to my tech space! 🌐✨
 - 💼 Currently working as a Data Engineer Intern at Carrefour Massy.
 - 🎓 I hold a [Data & Software Engineering](https://insea.ac.ma/files/DSE_fiche_description_2022.pdf) degree from INSEA (National Institute of Statistics and Applied Economics).